 - Cream together sugar and butter.
 Mix in eggs, sour cream and vanilla.

-- In a bowl, mix flour, salt, baking powder and baking soda.
+- In a separate bowl, mix flour, salt, baking powder and baking soda.

-- Add dry mixture to wet mixture and stir until just incorporated.
+- Add dry ingredients to wet ingredients and stir until just incorporated.
 The dough will be soft.